chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 - Must use instance object to invoke instance properties or methods of a constructor, rather than call the constructor directly.

-- **Instance Properties** : properties of an instance object, either as part of an object or anywhere in the object's prototype chain.
+- **Instance Properties** : properties of an instance object, either as part of an instance object or anywhere in the object's prototype chain.

   - Properties of instances created by a constructor.
   - May be stored directly on the instance, or its prototype.
 Its prototype is `Constructor.prototype`
-  - For classes, instance properties must be defined in methods. (see example below)
+  - For classes, instance properties must be defined in methods. (see example below).
+  - Instance properties are called using an instance of a constructor or class.

 - **Instance Methods**:  (object methods / methods) :stored either as part of an object or anywhere in the object's prototype chain.